Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Methods

 In MATBG, increased strain is predicted to enhance $\Delta\mu_f$, but suppress $\Delta_2$~\cite{yu_spin_2022}.
 Due to the relatively weak coupling between layers 2 and 3, a similar trend may be expected for this TTG device (though we are not aware of theoretical modeling for generic twist angles in TTG).
-In contrast to this expectation from strain, we instead observe the opposite trend: for constant $\theta_{12}$, we find in Fig.~\ref{fig:grid}\textbf{h}-\textbf{i} that both $\Delta\mu_f$ and $\Delta_2$ generally decrease and increase together in space.
-Additionally, Fig.~\ref{fig:sf} shows that for constant $\theta_{12}$, increasing $\theta_{23}$ within the range of $\theta_{23}$ expected in our experiment tends to flatten the (single particle) bands further.
-Thus, although small spatial variability in strain is likely present, it is reasonable that variations in $\theta_{23}$ may be the dominant contributor to the observed spatial trends in Fig.~\ref{fig:grid}.
+In contrast to this expectation from strain, we instead observe the opposite trend: for constant $\theta_{12}$, we find in Extended Data Figure 5\textbf{h}-\textbf{i} that both $\Delta\mu_f$ and $\Delta_2$ generally decrease and increase together in space.
+Additionally, Extended Data Figure 1 shows that for constant $\theta_{12}$, increasing $\theta_{23}$ within the range of $\theta_{23}$ expected in our experiment tends to flatten the (single particle) bands further.
+Thus, although small spatial variability in strain is likely present, it is reasonable that variations in $\theta_{23}$ may be the dominant contributor to the observed spatial trends in Extended Data Figure 5.